aptech/docs/docs/CR-getf.rst

     // Turn output off
     output off;

-Running the code above will create a file named ``regression_results.txt`` and a file named ``ols_results.txt`` in your current working directory.
+Running the code above will create a file named :file:`regression_results.txt` and a file named :file:`ols_results.txt` in your current working directory.
 You can retrieve the output from either of these files with the :func:`getf` command.

 ::